Dementia and the Role of a Caregiver

 - Difficulty recognizing family members and caregivers

-Not only is the disease hard on the patient, but mentally and physically exhausting for their caregiver.
+Not only is dementia hard on the patient, but it is both mentally and physically exhausting for their caregiver.
 Many caregivers experience increased stress during the moderate and severe stages of the disease.
 They might also suffer from anticipatory grief due to the impending death of their loved ones.

-- Make time for you – you should participate in activities outside your role as caregiver such as going to a movie or pursuing a hobby.
+- Make time for you.
+You should participate in activities outside your role as a caregiver such as going to a movie or pursuing a hobby.

 - Talk to others.
 You should relieve stress by talking to a family member or friend that will listen.
 You might find it helpful to talk to a professional or join a support group.

 - Get temporary help.
 Ask a friend to spend an evening with your loved one or hire a home healthcare worker for regular breaks.

 - Accept your emotions.
 Many caregivers experience moments of frustration, sadness or resentment.
 These are normal and must be accepted in order to move forward

 - Know when to make a change.
 The time may come when you can no longer safely care for your loved one.
 Making a change may be what is best for everyone.